truenas/documentation/content/SCALE/SCALE22.12.md

 * Adds support for creating S3 buckets in Cloud Sync Backups
 * Updates Kubernetes to 1.25 and Samba to 4.17.0.rc5

+SCALE 22.12-RC.1 introduces a change in Applications.
+Users upgrading to RC.1 should now use the Docker overlay2 driver instead of zfs.
+This change brings a considerable performance boost to applications but if you rollback to any older version of SCALE 22.12, your applications will be incompatible on those earlier versions.

 ## 22.12-RC.1 Change Log

 ### Epic